The Wolves (New Brunswick): Southern Wolf Island

-Southern Wolf Island has a lighthouse built in 1871, at which time it was tended by William Cline, and within two years was replaced with Edward Snell.
+Southern Wolf Island has a lighthouse built in 1871, at which time it was tended by William Cline, who within two years was replaced with Edward Snell.
 By 1873, Snell hired labourers to construct a breakwater and wharf of his own volition, and was reimbursed half the cost by the government.
+In 1882 Snell was replaced by Ezra Munro, who served until Warren P. Davidson took over in 1897.
+Linwood Lord took over in 1903, followed by Ethelbert Wright in 1906, RJ Barry in 1916, GE Wright in 1917, H. Wright in 1918, FW Stanley in 1919, JF Babcock in 1920, CH Holmes from 1925 for over a decade, and later keepers included Harry Grey.

-The lighthouse remained staffed until 1962–63, at which time it was replaced by a simple skeletal tower, prior to the 1982 construction 1982 of the current white 38-metre fibreglass automated light tower that runs only at night.
+The lighthouse remained staffed until 1962–63, at which time it was replaced by a simple skeletal tower, prior to the 1982 construction of the current white 38-metre fibreglass automated light tower that runs only at night.
 In 2010, its lighthouse was declared "surplus" by the Department of Fisheries which no longer wished to maintain it.

 From 1968-1969, researchers made three visits to South Wolf Island collecting dozens of flora specimens.

-Following the donation of the island by Connors Brothers Limited in 2011, Southern Wolf Island functions as a 38-hectare Nature Preserve, administered by the Nature Trust of New Brunswick.
+Following the donation of the island by Connors Brothers Limited in 2011, Southern Wolf Island functions as a 38-hectare nature preserve, administered by the Nature Trust of New Brunswick.
+In 2016, the island was one of the focuses of the Great Fundy Cleanup.

 There is a geodetic triangulation station 50 metres southwest of the lighthouse.